 BIO 101.
-INTRODUCTION TO BIOLOGY I (4 credits) PREREQUISITE: Regular admission status.
+INTRODUCTION TO BIOLOGY I (4 credits)

 This is the first of a two-course sequence designed for non-science majors.
 It covers historical studies illustrating the scientific method, cellular structure, bioenergetics, cell reproduction, Mendelian and molecular genetics, and a survey of human organ systems.
 A 120 minute laboratory is required.
 Alabama Community College System Transfer Code A